kvenn/turnstile-android/README.md

 ##### Adding and listening to tasks

-Now that everything has been set up, you want to add a task and listen to its lifecycle events while your app is alive:
+Now that everything has been set up, you want to add a task and listen to its lifecycle events while your app is alive.
+You can use this to relay task events including task progress, failure, completion, and others:

 ```java
 SimpleTaskManager taskManager = SimpleTaskManager.getInstance();